learning-zone/javascript-basics/README.md

 Above example shows used of anonymous function as a callback function in event handler.

-3. Passing anonymous function as a parameter to calling function.
+c.)
+Passing anonymous function as a parameter to calling function.

 **Example:**